Sponsored by: Community You Can Believe In

 High Holiday Service Options

-On Rosh Hashanah First Day & Yom Kippur, we offer Three distinct services:
+On Rosh Hashanah First Day & Yom Kippur, we Offer Two distinct services, as well as family services:

-Our Sanctuary service offers the grandeur of the High Holidays with Rabbi Rosen, Cantor Ness, and the Beth El Choir.
-Enjoy the glorious music of the holidays accompanied by the organ, and thought-provoking insights, teachings, and sermons from Rabbi Rosen (with Rabbi Zerin speaking on the second day of Rosh Hashanah, and both rabbis on Kol Nidrei), all from our beautiful sanctuary or through livestream.
+Our Sanctuary service offers the grandeur of the High Holidays with Rabbi Rosen, Cantorial Soloist and Associate Rabbi Rachel Zerin, and the Beth El Choir.
+Enjoy the glorious music of the holidays accompanied by the organ, and thought-provoking insights, teachings, and sermons from Rabbi Rosen, all from our beautiful sanctuary or through livestream.

-Our Outdoor service in the Grove, led by Rabbi Zerin, Jason Kay, and Susan Gold, offers a participatory, musical service in a relaxed outdoor setting.
+Our Outdoor service in the Grove, led by lay leaders Jason Kay, and Susan Gold, offers a participatory, musical service in a relaxed outdoor setting.
 The service will include classic favorites from the Chapel Service, new melodies, meaningful insights into the prayers, and trivia for kids (and adults) during the Torah service.
-Rabbi Rosen will give the sermon on the first day of Rosh Hashanah, and Rabbi Zerin will give the sermon on the second day of Rosh Hashanah, Kol Nidrei, and Yom Kippur.
-Note: in case of rain or uncomfortable heat or cold, this service will move inside to the Chapel.
+Note: in case of rain or uncomfortable heat or cold, this service will move inside.

-Our Second Day of Rosh Hashanah is open to the community!
-We offer Three options:
+Our Second Day of Rosh Hashanah is open to the community*!
+We offer Two options:

 - The Sanctuary features a festive atmosphere with a service that is somewhat abridged and also more informal, spirited, and participatory.